 This goes on and on and on, in the Book of Revelation!
 This is a book about singing!
-For us, who are also singing in our last 4:00 service of the season.
+This is a book for us, who are also singing in our last 4:00 service of the season.
 Now, I say this sensitively and tenderly to those who don't like to sing in church.
 But, here it is: you better learn to sing in church.
 Because, once you get to heaven, singing seems to be pretty much the only thing we're going to be doing up there!
 Singing in church is practicing for singing in heaven!

 When we gather to pray and sing on Sundays, we are meant to be practicing for the kingdom of heaven.
 Heaven is where we sing.
-And, as every musician here today will tell you, as the wonderful organist duo, Ray and Beth Chenault, will tell you, it takes practice!
+And, as every musician here today will tell you, it takes practice!
 Music and singing take practice!